Paveljolak/rtd-try5/docs/index.rst

-This is the Main Part of the docs
+This is the Humble Part of the docs
 =================================

-This is the main part of the documentation.
+This is the humble part of the documentation.

 .. toctree::
    :maxdepth: 2